Mold test results:

 Reading MoldScore Mold test results

-A - Your MoldScore which is the labs estimate of the likelihood that the spores found originated and are growing inside your home.
+A - Your MoldScore which is the labs estimate of the likelihood that the spores found sampling originated and are growing inside your home.
 Green is ok.
-Some orange may be ok (depends on the spore types found) red is bad
+Generally you want this to be below 150

 C - Outdoor raw counts and estimated mold load in your outdoor air